hsuanchih/SwiftyLeetCode/solutions/0037-Sudoku Solver.md

         solve(&board, 0, 0)
     }

-    func solve(_ board: inout [[Character]], _ row: Int, _ col: Int) -> Bool {
+    // Helper method to solve each cell of the sudoku func solve(_ board: inout [[Character]], _ row: Int, _ col: Int) -> Bool {
         switch (row, col) {

-            // Reached the end of the board case (board.count, _):
+            // If we've reached the end of the board,
+            // there is a solution to the sudoku case (board.count, _):
             return true

-            // Reached the end of the current row, solve the next row case (_, board.count):
+            // If we've reached the end of the current row,
+            // continue to solve the next row case (_, board.count):
             return solve(&board, row+1, 0)

-            // Validate numbers 1...9 if element is '.', otherwise move on to the next column
+            // If the current cell is already filled, continue to the next column
+            // Otherwise, validate numbers 1...9 to see if it fits the cell
             default:
             if board[row][col] == "." {

-                for i in 1...board.count {
+                // Check each of numbers from 1...9 for i in 1...board.count {
                     let num = Character(String(i))

+                    // If the number is valid, use this number as a tentative solution
-                    if isValid(board, row, col, num) {
+                    // to solve the rest of the board if isValid(board, row, col, num) {
                         board[row][col] = num

+                        // If we can solve the rest of the board with this number
+                        // then we've got a solution
                         if solve(&board, row, col+1) {
                             return true
                         }
-                        board[row][col] = "."
                     }
                 }

+                // Otherwise reset the cell to ".", as we might need to backtrack
+                // to a previous cell to solve the board board[row][col] = "."
             } else {

+                // The current cell has already been filled,
+                // continue to the next column
                 return solve(&board, row, col+1)
             }
             return false
         }
     }

-    func isValid(_ board: [[Character]], _ row: Int, _ col: Int, _ num: Character) -> Bool {
+    // Helper method to validate whether a number fits a given cell func isValid(_ board: [[Character]], _ row: Int, _ col: Int, _ num: Character) -> Bool {

         // Check if there are duplicates in each row & col